krystal/myops-bound/README.md

       api_key: abc123abc123abc123abc
 ```

-Once, you've done this you can reinitize the application and restart it.
+Once, you've done this you can update the modules the application and restart it.

 ```
-$ myops reinitialize
+$ myops update-modules
 $ myops restart
 ```